frost-team/doctor500.github.io/about.md

 * Movie and Sound Editor
 * Photography
 * Android
-* Entrepreneurship, and i forget what else :)
+* Entrepreneurship, and i forget :D

 itu hanya segelintir ilmu yang saya pelajari di dunia ini, dan saya ingin belajar lebih banyak lagi dan memperdalam lagi ilmu yang sudah saya dapat.

+that just a little knowledge what i learned from this world, and i want to stuy more and more.